 Finally he couldn’t have known that the ePTFE layer was prone to infection because of the ePTFE layer’s small pore size, which is big enough for bacteria to grow in but too small for white blood cells to enter to intercept the bacteria.

-All of this suffering because of a medical device that causes more problems than it resolves.
-All of this because a medical device company was allowed to bypass strict testing in order to push it to market in order to increase profits.
+All of this suffering is because of a medical device that causes more problems than it resolves.
+All of this is because a medical device company was allowed to bypass strict testing to push it to market to increase profits.
 This is what happens when companies put profits over people.
 People suffer because they put their trust in medical devices and technology that should not have been on the market in the first place.